open-source-labs/Spearmint/README-dev.md

 **Windows Developers**: Install Node.js globally, may also have to run Spearmint in admin mode.

-As of January 2023, spearmint works through node version 19.4.0 electron-devtools-vendor must be at version 1.1 for now due to a bug react must be version 17 due to a dependency for mui fix-path must be version 3.0.0 due to 4.0.0 only being usable with an import statement which is not supported in electron.jsx.
+As of January 2023, spearmint works with node version 19.4.0 electron-devtools-vendor must be at version 1.1 for now due to a bug.
+React must be version 17 due to a dependency for mui.
+Fix-path must be version 3.0.0 due to 4.0.0 only being usable with an import statement, which is not supported in electron.jsx.

 1. Fork and clone this repository.